Tep1g/intro-to-db/src/hw-1/Assignment_1_Luis_Maria.md

 <br>

 ### `chmod a+w out`
-Changes the access writes of the file "out" to allow all users to write to and delete it.
+Changes the access rights of the file "out" to allow all users to write to and delete it.

 ![alt text](images/image-8.png)
 <br>